WendySanarwanto/bitcoincoid-ts/README.md

         new BitcoinCoIdService(BITCOINCOID_API_KEY, BITCOINCOID_SECRET_KEY);
       const response = await bitcoinCoIdService.orderHistory(orderHistoryArgs);

-      // ... some code to proses the response
+      // ... some code to process the response
     }
   ```